VivianMa0107/vivian-ma-portfolio/final-project-part-two.md

 ![Moodboard](Moodboard.jpg)

 ## References
+No additional reference at this point, but will include more in the Shorthand webpage.

 ## AI acknowledgements
 I used Gemini to help me brainstorm interview question prompts based on the project goals I determined for myself, and I used Grammarly to correct the grammar and spelling for this write-up.